-Proposals will need to meet the requirements of policy PODM21 as the St Olaves area generally has very good dark skies.
+Proposals will need to meet the requirements of policy PODM22 as the St Olaves area generally has very good dark skies.

-1.18 STALHAM
+1.16 STALHAM

-Policy PUBSTA1: Land at Stalham Staithe (Richardson's Boatyard) Inset Map 17
+Policy PUBSTA1: Land at Stalham Staithe (Richardson's Boatyard) Inset Map 16 the river.

-The land identified on the Adopted Policies Map will be subject to the policies in the Economy Section of the Local Plan, and for the purposes of PUBDM36 (New Residential Moorings) will be treated as if adjacent to a development boundary.

-The peninsula of land between the river and the mooring basins should be kept clear of buildings and large structures, and landscape planting should be provided on this peninsula to protect and enhance views from the river.
 The type of planting will need to avoid the creation of additional wind shadowing of the river affecting its sailing value

+The land identified on the Adopted Policies Map will be subject to Broads Policies on General Employment and Boatyards (to follow in publication version), and for the purposes of PUBDM35 (New Residential Moorings) will be treated as if adjacent to the development boundary.

+The peninsula of land between the river and the mooring basins should be kept clear of buildings and large structures, and landscape planting should be provided on this peninsula to protect and enhance views from